Make sure you do not forget these tax deductions.

 The tax credits are subject to a lifetime cap.
 Ask your accountant for the specifics.

-Great news is that alternative energy additions such as solar power panels, geothermal heat pumps, solar water heaters, wind turbines have no lifetime tax credit deductions.
+The great news is that alternative energy additions such as solar power panels, geothermal heat pumps, solar water heaters, wind turbines have no lifetime tax credit deductions.
 And they include installation costs.

 Another overlooked deduction is home improvement costs for medical needs such as wheelchair ramps, stairway railings, and permanent mobility devices.